 Also note that going to the bathroom in public can also lead to indecent exposure charges.
 For more information, see our article on Nevada urination in public laws.6

 Yes.
 However, NRS 201.220 defendants convicted of a gross misdemeanor instead of a felony are usually classified as Tier I offenders in Nevada.
-Tier I offenders cannot be searched in the Nevada Sex Offender Registry.
+Tier I offenders cannot be searched in the Nevada Sex Offender Registry unless the victim -- if any -- was a child.

 The punishment for violating NRS 201.220 turns on whether the defendant had prior sex crime convictions:8